Maine Camps Listing

 Hope | bishopswood.org

-This four-season camp is open to both children and adults with physical and developmental disabilities.
+This four-season camp is open to children, teens, and adults with physical and developmental disabilities.
 Programs are offered in day and overnight sessions.
-The camp collaborates with the Lucerne Inn so that families can accompany their children on vacation.
+The camp also collaborates with the Lucerne Inn and the Ronald McDonald House so that families can accompany children on vacation.

 Winslow | campcaribou.com

 This camp is family owned and operated.
 With 200 acres and a mile and a half of lakefront on Lake Pattee, Camp Caribou offers boys specialized sports instruction and a wide variety of activity choices.
 Campers enjoy a warm, nurturing, fun environment while spending their summer on the beautiful peninsula.

 Founded almost 60 years ago, Camp Cedar welcomes 270 boys ages 8 to 15 each summer.
 While there, campers enjoy topnotch athletic training as well as Maines natural pursuits.
 Activities include weekly trips around the state, organized team sports, archery, biking, golf, sailing, fishing, and a craft center.